THE SHIPYARD

 MARTIAL EAGLE (ME): In

-their search for a new heavy cruiser, the Romulans considered other
+their search for a new heavy cruiser, the Romulans

-alternatives before settling on the Firehawk (R4.38).
-The first attempt to
+considered other alternatives before settling on the Firehawk

-produce a heavy cruiser resulted in the Martial Eagle, a design derived from
+(R4.38).
+The first attempt to produce a heavy cruiser resulted in the Martial

-the workhorse War Eagle cruiser.
-Two ships were begun in Y168, but construction
+Eagle, a design derived from the workhorse War Eagle cruiser.
+Two ships were

-was halted when the Sparrowhawk began to prove the effectiveness of modular
+began to prove the effectiveness of modular design.
+The ships were never

 The hull of the

-Martial Eagle, while functionally similar in War Eagle, was in fact a total
+Martial Eagle, while functionally similar in War Eagle, was in fact a total redesign.

-greater adaptability and higher potential for future growth made it far more
+The Firehawk's greater adaptability and higher potential for

-used on the less radical King Eagle design that appeared in Y169.
-The hull form
+developed for the Martial Eagle were used on the less radical King Eagle design

-of the Martial Eagle also inspired the much larger, and much more successful,
+that appeared in Y169.
+The hull form of the Martial Eagle also inspired the

-Condor Dreadnought, which first appeared in Y170.
-Unlike the other Eagle class
+in Y170.
+Unlike the other Eagle class ships, the Martial Eagle could not land

-ships, the Martial Eagle could not land on planets.
-The ship's poor turn mode
+on planets.
+The ship's poor turn mode could not be improved.

-(Triumphant), Bellatorius (Warlike)
+Names: Triumpho (Triumphant), Bellatorius (Warlike)

 A note on the